 * * * * *

 A manufacturer may consider credits banked 30 days after the submission of the report.
-During the 30 day period ARB will work with the manufacturer to correct any error in calculating banked credits, if necessary.
+During the 30 day period, CARB will work with the manufacturer to correct any error in calculating banked credits, if necessary.

 * * * * *

 Credit Calculation.

 * * * * *

 For each participating engine family, emission credits (positive or negative) are to be calculated according to the following equation and rounded, in accordance with ASTM E29-93a, to the nearest gram.
 ASTM E29-93a has been incorporated by reference.
 Consistent units are to be used throughout the equation.
 The following equation is used to determine the credit status for an engine family whether generating positive or negative in-use emission credits: